Displaying and Operating the Timeline Palette

 Change track length

-You can move the track’s position on the timeline by dragging the arrows on the right and left ends of the track left or right.
+You can move the position of a track on the timeline by dragging the arrows on the right and left ends of the track left and right.

 Tips